-If you’re going to make a big-budget disaster movie, it might as well be based on a true story.
-Personally, I’m so over the huge blockbuster disaster movies like The Day After Tomorrow, Poseidon, Independence Day, The Core, Volcano, Into the Storm, Armageddon (which I actually really like), San Andreas (which I also kind of liked), Dante’s Peak…the list goes on and on.
+If you make a big-budget disaster movie, it might as well be based on a true story.
+I’m over the huge blockbuster disaster movies like The Day After Tomorrow, Poseidon, Independence Day, The Core, Volcano, Into the Storm, Armageddon (which I really like), San Andreas (which I also kind of liked), Dante’s Peak…the list goes on and on.
 The point of these movies, and so many others, is to make a big buck.
 Forget about the plausibility; most of these movies are utterly ridiculous.
-The hero(es) always overcome the most extreme circumstances and, often, end up saving the world in the end.
-Now while the 2010 disaster caused the worst offshore oil spill in United States history and made British Petroleum (BP) the most villainous company on the face of the planet at the time, the story of Deepwater Horizon does take some liberties along the way.
-While the unfortunate events on that night of April 10th certainly did happen, the events on that rig felt very much like James Cameron’s Titanic after the ship hits the iceberg.
+The hero(es) always overcomes the most extreme circumstances and, often, ends up saving the world.
+Now, while the 2010 disaster caused the worst offshore oil spill in United States history and made British Petroleum (BP) the most villainous company on the face of the planet at the time, the story of Deepwater Horizon does take some liberties along the way.
+While the unfortunate events on that night of April 10th certainly did happen, the events on that rig felt very much like James Cameron’s Titanic after the ship hit the iceberg.

 BP, in need of meeting the demands of its stakeholders (particularly its company’s shareholders), really put pressure on Mr. Jimmy and his crew to find oil.
-Already 43 days behind, Vidrine and his BP colleagues needed oil and needed it now.
+Already 43 days behind, Vidrine and his BP colleagues needed oil now.
 Mr. Jimmy was a by-the-book type of crew chief.
 He’s the type of boss you like and respect at the same time.
 Whenever he was on the well, he was the ultimate professional.
-Even with his most trusted co-workers (such as Mike), he still didn’t let his guard down.
+Even with his most trusted co-workers (such as Mike), he didn’t let down his guard.
 The safety of his crew was his number one importance.
 There wasn’t even a number two on his list of importance.
-As Mr. Jimmy, Mike, and Andrea arrive on the well via helicopter, they are told that the cement log that was supposed to conduct had not been conducted at a previous time.
-Mr. Jimmy is not happy, and this stirs a string of events that go the wrong way.
+As Mr. Jimmy, Mike, and Andrea arrive on the well via helicopter, they are told that the cement log that was supposed to be conducted had not been performed at a previous time.
+Mr. Jimmy is unhappy, and this stirs a string of events that go wrong.
 Vidrine’s pressure forces Mr. Jimmy to make decisions he isn’t comfortable making, and the result is…well..disastrous.

 Screenplay 8.5/10